aws-samples/aws-blockchain-node-runners/lib/base/README.md

 BASE_L1_CONSENSUS_ENDPOINT="https://ethereum-sepolia-beacon-api.publicnode.com"
 ```

 2. Deploy Base RPC Node and wait for it to sync.
-For Mainnet it might take less than an hour when using snapshots (default) or multiple days if syncing from block 0.
+For Mainnet it might a day when using snapshots or about a week if syncing from block 0.
+You can use snapshots provided by the Base team by setting `BASE_RESTORE_FROM_SNAPSHOT="true"` in `.env` file.

 ```bash
 pwd
 # Make sure you are in aws-blockchain-node-runners/lib/base
 npx cdk deploy base-single-node --json --outputs-file single-node-deploy.json
 ```
-A node connected to Sepolia network should start within an hour, while syncing nodes with Mainnet might take a while.
-Although you can use snapshots provided by the Base team by setting `BASE_RESTORE_FROM_SNAPSHOT="true"` in `.env` file, you might still have wait for your node to finish synchronizing.
-You can watch the progress with CloudWatch dashboard (see [Monitoring](#monitoring)) or check the progress manually.
+After deployment you can watch the progress with CloudWatch dashboard (see [Monitoring](#monitoring)) or check the progress manually.
 For manual access, use SSM to connect into EC2 first and watch the log like this:

 ```bash
 export INSTANCE_ID=$(cat single-node-deploy.json | jq -r '..|.node-instance-id? | select(. != null)')